Dave Garcia: Career

 The following season, in his 50th year, Garcia finally reached the majors as San Diego's third-base coach.
 He coached with the Padres (1970–73), Indians (1975–76; 1979) and Angels (1977) and in 1977 he was named manager of the Angels when Norm Sherry was fired on July 11.
 While the Angels continued to stumble under him in 1977 (with a 35–46 record), the Halos stood at 25–20 when Garcia was released in favor of Jim Fregosi on June 1, 1978.

 Garcia got another chance to manage with the Cleveland Indians when Jeff Torborg was fired on July 23, 1979.
 Cleveland played at a 38–28 clip under Garcia for the remainder of the season, and compiled a mark of 52–51 during the strike-shortened 1981 campaign, but they never finished higher than fifth in the American League East.
-After a sixth-place finish in 1982, Garcia was fired.
+After a sixth-place finish in 1982, Garcia resigned under fire.
 But he remained in the game into his mid 80s, as a coach for the Milwaukee Brewers (1983–84), a special assignment scout for the Brewers and Kansas City Royals, and — from 2000–02 — a coach with the Colorado Rockies.
 Garcia was named to the Rockies' staff when he was 79 years of age by then-skipper Buddy Bell.
 He also scouted for other MLB teams, including the Seattle Mariners and Chicago Cubs.

 As a minor league manager in the Giants, Padres and Angels organizations, Garcia won 889 games and lost 796 (.528) and won three championships.
 He is one of only four individuals to play, coach or announce professional baseball during part of eight decades.
 (Vin Scully, Tommy Lasorda and Don Zimmer being the other three.)